ItsDoctorLeaf/reduxbot/README.md

 [position] = The location center of the area that the player is not allowed to be in [range] = How far away the player has to be from the position [priority] = How important it is if the player enters the range

+### /server-setup
+This is required before performing any major commands, and skips alot of the boring JSON editing that you will not want to do!
+[announcements-channel] = The channel where alerts and notifications go to [admin-role] = The role needed for people to create, edit, remove and add alerts, allies and enemies from the list [minor-alert-role] = The role thats pinged when a minor alert is triggered [major-alert-role] = The role thats pinged when a major alert is triggered [extreme-alert-role] = The role thats pinged when a extreme alert is triggered

+### /remove-enemy
+Removes an enemy from the enemies list
+[index] = The point in the list where the enemy is (EG: The first enemy in the list or the 5th etc).
+Starts at 1

+### /remove-ally
+Removes an ally from the allys list
+[index] = The point in the list where the ally is (EG: The first ally in the list or the 5th etc).
+Starts at 1

+### /remove-alert
+Removes an alert from the alerts list
+[index] = The point in the list where the alert user is (EG: The first alert user in the list or the 5th etc).
+Starts at 1

+### /ping
+This does NOT show the game ping, this is just a simple command.
+All it does is respond with "Pong!".
+Its used to confirm wether the bot is up and running

+### /players
+This command shows a list of all online players, and their locations (based off of bluemap data)

+### /locate
+This command locates a player based on their username, then it will return their current position [player-name] = The username of the minecraft player